ruricolist/horner/README.md

       -1.453152027
       1.061405429)

 If all this did was inline the computation, that would be a significant gain.
-But it does better: because the coefficients are known in advance, the macro is able to *precondition* the computation, saving a multiplication.
+But it does better: because the coefficients are known in advance, the macro is able to *precondition* the computation, thereby saving a multiplication.

 [Julia]: http://julialang.org/
 [Horner’s rule]: https://en.wikipedia.org/wiki/Horner%27s_method#Description_of_the_algorithm